kevincoleman/GRPH273/syllabus.md

 Your grades, like most, will be made up of your efforts put forth into the class (surprise)!
 Here’s a breakdown of how I’ll be structuring it:

 * 20% Attendance & Participation
-* 30% Projects from weekly topics
+* 25% Projects from weekly topics
-* 30% Design projects and critiques
+* 25% Design projects and critiques
 * 20% Quizzes
+* 10% Final Exam & Project

 Each grade letter represents a range of 10 percentage points (A = 90–100, B = 80–89, etc.).
 Your grades will be updated as regularly as I can keep up with, and will be available on D2L

-## Final Test
+## Final Exam
-Be awesome, and I might not make you do a final test (this class is heavily project-based, so it may be a final project—TBD)
+The final exam will consist of two parts: a written test, and a final project.
+Each of these will contribute equally to the Final Exam & Project section of your grade (5% each, for 10% of your total grade).
+You will be able to review your weekly quizzes to keep up on the exam content, and the final project will have its own description documentation.
+The final exam period takes place on June 9, 2015, from 7:00pm to 8:50pm.
+Your project is due *at the start* of this period (at 7:00pm), and your exam is due by the end of it (8:50pm).

 ## Disabilities